This list provides a forum for discussion emerging from the ESRC seminar series, Activism, Volunteering and Citizenship.

 A list to connect South Wales counsellors, therapists, academics and students within the Social Sciences discipline.

-This list is used by TAG to make announcement to TAG members.
-The Training Agencies Group (TAG) represents youth & community work training agencies in the HE sector.
+This list is used to circulate news by TAG The Professional Association of Lecturers in Youth and Community Work (www.tagpalycw.org) TAG represents youth & community work educators academics and researchers in the HE sector.

 This list distributes news and announcements related to Tangible Interaction.
 It supports interdisciplinary and international collaboration and discussion in this area of research and teaching.